|Network||AS14618 Amazon.com, Inc.|

 If you can find out the IPv4 or IPv6 address of an Internet user, you can get an idea what part of the country or world they're in by using our IP Lookup tool.

 What to do: Enter the IP address or domain / website url you're curious about in the box below, then click "Find IP Details."

-You must be asking, Why should I know my IP address?
+You must be asking yourself Whats My IP, Why should I know my IP address?
 One good reason is, to assist your ISP or Web hosting company when troubleshooting connection or e-mail problems.
 If you know how to obtain your public IP address, troubleshooting is easier, and faster.
 Now go ahead and bookmark this Web site, and visit us on a regular basis.

 An IP address is either private or public.
 Private IP addresses are primarily used in office settings to identify devices in a department, to group employees by function, or to restrict access to certain resources in a network.

 The three designated private IP address ranges are: 10.0.0.0 to 10.255.255.255, 172.16.0.0 to 172.31.255.255, and 192.168.0.0 to 192.168.255.255.
 Private IP addresses cannot be accessed remotely, without special network settings.